Thermospore/temp-quartz-test/content/1-B1 Soveena the Squid.md

 ![[Pasted image 20240918213051.png]]

+It turns out this is a generic **boss HP** field rather than a Soveena-specific one: it lives at offset `0x26C` inside the save slot and is reused by every boss.
+Save slots are `0x2000` bytes each, so:
+- [[PC#US]]: `Croc2.exe+2040C0` + (slot × `0x2000`) + `0x26C`
+- [[PC#EU]]: `Croc2.exe+20B2B0` + (slot × `0x2000`) + `0x26C`

+Outside of a boss fight the value sits at 2.
+It is set to 3 at the start of a fight and decrements with each hit.
+Setting it to 0 externally is not the same as killing the boss: the death animation plays, but the transition never fires and the game softlocks.
+The transition seems to be triggered by the damage handler decrementing the value, not by the value itself

 It would be nice if we could find a consistent way to get the final bomb throw super tight.
 Currently we pretty much play a game of chicken and pray we don't throw it too early

 > the way I time it is if the green of croc's muzzle is over the fence, you can throw